RadvydasM/web-api-ca/README.md

 Give an overview of your web API design, perhaps similar to the following:

 - /api/movies | GET | Gets a list of movies
-- /api/movies/{movieid} | GET | Gets a single movie
+- /api/user/:id | GET | Gets a specified user
-- /api/movies/{movieid}/reviews | GET | Get all reviews for movie
-- /api/movies/{movieid}/reviews | POST | Create a new review for Movie
+- /api/movie/:id | Get | Gets a specified movie

-If you have your API design on an online platform or graphic, please link to it (e.g. [Swaggerhub](https://app.swaggerhub.com/)).

 ## Security and Authentication

-Give details of authentication/security implemented on the API (e.g. passport/sessions).
-Indicate which routes are protected.
+The user can view the upcoming, top rated and now_playing pages without authentication.
+The user is required to Login to access the protected favorites and playlist routes.
+If the user doesn't have an account they must Sign Up and Login instead.

 ## Integrating with React App

-Describe how you integrated your React app with the API.
-List the views that use your Web API instead of the TMDB API.
-Describe any other updates to the React app from Assignment One.
+The react app is integrated with the API to access and store the movies and the users.
+Additionally I have attempted to implement pagination.

 ## Independent learning (if relevant)

-Briefly explain any non-standard features developed for the app.
+N/A